What Is Court-Ordered Rehab, and How Does it Work?

-Families obviously don’t want to wait until things have devolved into criminal charges, and if your loved one is struggling with addiction, you may be pushing for them to attend an inpatient rehab program.
-Many people caught in the cycle of substance abuse and addiction aren’t able to see or admit that they need help, or they are unwilling to seek that help, even if they know how much they’re struggling.
+Families obviously don’t want to wait until things have devolved into criminal charges.
+If your loved one struggles with addiction, you may be pushing for them to attend an inpatient rehab program.
+Many people caught in the cycle of substance abuse and addiction aren’t able to see or admit that they need help or are unwilling to seek that help, even if they know how much they’re struggling.

 When this happens, individuals may want to seek an emergency court order for rehab.
 Not all states have laws that support this step, but Florida does.
 It’s called the Marchman Act, and it provides families with a way to commit their loved ones for treatment even if their loved one refuses to seek help voluntarily.

 How to Seek Involuntary Commitment Under the Marchman Act

 File a petition in good faith.
 That means you truly believe the person is a danger to themselves or others because of addiction and that the person does not have full control of his or her own actions.

 The petition requests that the person in question be assessed.
 It must be filed with the county court for the jurisdiction where the person resides, not in your own jurisdiction if those aren’t the same.